 - Ancillary health services including imaging, labs, medical equipment, physical therapy, and more

 Physician volunteers report high satisfaction with Project Access San Diego because of our care management system.
-Care begins when a primary care provider or community health centers refer a patient to Project Access.
-The case is reviewed by the medical director and a Patient Care Manager becomes the main contact of the patient referral.
+Care begins when a primary care provider at a community health centers refer a patient to Project Access.
+The case is reviewed by the Chief Medical Officer, and a Patient Care Manager becomes the main contact for the patient referral.

-Once approved, the Patient Care Manager provides the patient with one-on-one assistance, providing navigation through the specialty care process, and ensuring the patient receives necessary testing, imaging and other services prior to their appointments.
-Patient Care Managers also assist patients with their treatment plan, transportation and translation services.
+Once approved, the Patient Care Manager provides the patient with one-on-one assistance, navigation through the specialty care process, and ensuring the patient receives necessary testing, imaging and other services prior to their appointments.
+Patient Care Managers also assist patients with their treatment plan, transportation and medical interpretation services.

 Community health centers and primary care physicians caring for the uninsured can refer their patients to Project Access for necessary specialty care.
-Champions for Health’s Medical Director reviews referrals to ensure physicians assist those most in-need.
+Champions for Health’s Chief Medical Officer reviews referrals to ensure physicians assist those most in-need.
 Please note our Referral Guidelines.
 All referral forms must be completed by the primary care provider site, and patients must be at least 18 years of age.
 Resources for some specialties may be limited, and wait times for specialty care appointments vary.
 Approximately 30% of patients referred require a surgery or procedure performed outside the specialty physician’s office.
-These are done either at a community hospital or outpatient surgery center during the workweek, or at a Saturday Surgery Day hosted by Kaiser Permanente, SurgeryOne, or Dr. Glenn Cook.
+These are done either at a community hospital or outpatient surgery center.

 To refer a patient, the medical provider should complete the Patient Referral Form, assure that the patient/family completes the Enrollment Form, and submit the forms along with relevant medical history via our HIPAA-compliant fax — 858.560.0179.